MaksPeshko22/superQA/README.md

 # superQA
 Hi!
-This repository was developed for training purposes on QA manual position
+This repository was developed for training